moj-analytical-services/rpackage_training/README.md

 The code could be developed.
 For instance:
 1. If some processing of the data is needed this could be added e.g. to make a variable of class factor
-2. If the .rda file is to be amended when the input raw dataset is amended then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)
+2. If the .rda file needs to be updated when the input raw dataset is changed, then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)

 To see the effect of changes made to the package, the following code needs to be run.
 All the changes made to the code will now be in memory:

     devtools::load_all()

-Exercise 8: Make an .rda file of 'crimesdata.csv' by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
+**Exercise 9:** Make an .rda file of 'crimesdata.csv' by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
 Then amend crimesdata_pub.Rmd so that it now runs using the .rda file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
 Lastly push to github.

 # 10. Adding documentation about package data

-Documentation is really important so users know how to use the package and creators (who may forget the details) and developers can quickly get up to speed.
+Documentation is really important so users know how to use the package, and package managers and developers can quickly get up to speed.
 It should be embedded within the package in such a way that it is easily available to all users.
 All documentation for the package should be held within the R folder.
-Documentation about data sets within the package should be in a separate R script while that for a function can be within the same R script.
+Documentation about data sets within the package should be in a separate R script while documentation for a function can be within the same R script.

 Documentation can be added for data sets within a package by creating an data.R file.
 You can view an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.